bcgov/sso-docs/docs/FAQs/css-app.md

 ---

-## How can I integrate my digital application with a with BC government approved login option?
+## How can I integrate my digital application with a BC Government approved login option?

 Please use this quickstart [guide](../index.md) to learn about requesting an integration.
 The quickest option to setup your integration would be to use our standard service but if you have more sophisticated requirement, please contact SSO team either through [Microsoft Teams How-to Channel](https://teams.microsoft.com/l/channel/19%3A35d0b3389e39479590ba45a19a67a3ba%40thread.tacv2/SSOKeycloak-howto?groupId=a80418da-c27b-406e-89ab-7695b61924d8&tenantId=6fdb5200-3d0d-4a8a-b036-d3685e359adc) (preferred for quick questions) or via [email](mailto:bcgov.sso@gov.bc.ca) and we will be able to help you